Skip to content

 #4 – Metal Eden Demo – Sci-Fi FPS Roguelite in 5K

-Metal Eden is a sci-fi FPS roguelite that throws you into tight arenas, glowing corridors, and enemy-filled rooms with a strong focus on fast gunplay and repeat runs.
-On a standard monitor it already looks sharp, but 32:9 really leans into the feeling of being surrounded – enemies and projectiles creeping into your peripheral vision instead of magically appearing at the edge of a 16:9 frame.
+Metal Eden throws you into tight arenas, glowing corridors, and enemy-filled rooms with fast gunplay and repeat runs.
+On 16:9 it already looks sharp, but 32:9 leans harder into the feeling of being surrounded — threats creep into your peripheral view instead of “appearing” at the edge of the frame.

-Because it’s a roguelite, you see the same layouts and enemies again and again, pushing for better builds and cleaner runs.
-On a super ultrawide screen, that repetition feels less “samey” and more like you’re learning a real space – reading corners, sightlines, and cover positions with a broader view every time.
+Because it’s a roguelite, you repeat spaces and patterns, pushing for cleaner runs.
+On 32:9, those repeats feel less “same room again” and more like learning a real space — corners, sightlines, and cover positions become easier to read with that extra width.

 Metal Eden Demo – Sci-Fi FPS Roguelite | Ultrawide Gameplay